rikardgn/learnCpp/README.md

 Selection
 ---------
  - ifAndElseWCin.cpp
  - Shows how to use if and else clauses in cpp.
 The input by the user is obtained using the cin method.
- - if and else and strstream
+ - ifAndElseWStringStream.cpp
+ - Shows how to use if and else clauses in cpp.
+The input by the user is obtained using the cin method.
+Stringstream is used to separate data and user input.

 Variable Types